 In the German-speaking world, proposals and demands have also been formulated for decades on how children's right to vote could be shaped.
 These include proposals similar to those of John Wall.
 Nevertheless, we think his book is also worth reading for readers in the German-speaking world, as it contains many new ideas and arguments.
-In particular, we consider the idea of linking the right of children to vote with the idea of interdependence or mutual responsibility.
-Moreover, the book is structured in a way and written in a style that allows the reader to follow the author as he develops his ideas.
+In particular, the idea of linking the right of children to vote with the idea of interdependence or mutual responsibility.
+Moreover, the book is structured and written in a style that allows the reader to look over the author's shoulder as he develops his thoughts and to reflect with him on the various arguments and counter-arguments.